qiyanjun/2025sp-GenAI-overview/25Projects.md

 + On the project final presentation (50%):
   - A formal presentation to the instructors (in the last week of semester), presenting your slide deck and your iPython notebook.
+  - A mini presentation to the instructor (on April 7th) on your project idea is expected during one class session.
+Two slide pages are enough (more is better!).
+The mini presentation is expected to explain  (WHY/ WHAT/ HOW of your project idea!)
   - You slide (Due in Canvas on May 7th) summarizes your project via a powerpoint presentation, describing the results you reproduce
   - Please formulate your project presentation using [this template]({{ site.baseurl }}/Lectures/Project-PresentationTemplate.pptx)
   - A python Jupyter notebook (Due in Canvas on May 7th) to present the code, data visualization, and obtain the results and analysis through step by step code cell run.